lisawagner/easy-eats/README.md

 Finishing Touches
 - Added a test for empty arrays in the SearchList that returns an indicator when there are no recipes matching the specific search query.
 - ~~TODO: Add light and dark mode selector~~ :heavy_check_mark:
-- ~~TODO: Add theme changer selectors~~ :heavy_check_mark:
+- ~~TODO: Add theme change selectors~~ :heavy_check_mark:
 - TODO: Clear search item from search bar after search complete

 ### `Context API`

 The Context API provider offers a way to manage props without having to do prop drilling.
-Just because we can use this global state, doesn't mean we always should.
-Using alot of global state can lead to unneccessary re-renders.

-Any component that consumes a context will re-render anytime data in that context changes.
+Any component that consumes a context will re-render data anytime the context changes.
 A bit of prop drilling isn't a bad thing.

 ### `Creating a Context & Provider`
- Bundled custom <ThemeProvider> around the app.
+Bundled a custom `<ThemeProvider>` component around the app.
 This is to allow the addition of custom logic.

 ### `useContext`
-The `useContext` hook accepts an object and returns the current context value for that context.
-When the context provider updates, this hook will trigger a r-erender with the latest context value.
+The `useContext` hook accepts an object and returns the current context value.
+When the context provider updates, this hook will trigger a re-render with the latest context value.

-The re-render will occur even if an ancestor uses React.memo or `shouldComponentUpdate`.
+*NOTE: the re-render will occur even if an ancestor uses React.memo or `shouldComponentUpdate`.*

 ### `Custom Context Hook`
 Created a custom `useTheme` hook to reduce the amount of code written in the components and to allow for additional functionality.

 ### `Reducers and useReducer`

-When working with context and complex states and different ways of updating states, a reducer is a good option.
-It is a function that makes it easier to work with multiple bits of related state that can be updated in different ways.
+When working with context and complex states, a reducer is a good option.
+It is a single function that encapsulates all the logic needed to update state values in multiple ways.

-As logic becomes more complex, reducers are also a great option.
-It is a single function that encapsulates all the logic we need to update state values in multiple ways.

-Tested out useReducer by building a simple colour change state reducer.
+Tested out `useReducer` by building a simple colour change state reducer. :heavy_check_mark:

 ### `Theme Color Selector`
-Added color theme selector button and swatches component.
+Added color theme selector button and swatches component. :heavy_check_mark:

 [TODO: build out theme arrays with primary color, secondary, etc and with different background patterns and font choices]

 ### `Light & Dark Modes`
 Chose mode icons from google fonts icons and downloaded the svgs.
-In the themeContext I added a default mode and then created a `ToggleMode` component.
+In the `themeContext` I added a default mode and then created a `ToggleMode` component.

 ### `Light & Dark Mode Styles`
 Added some simplified dark/light mode styles by adding 'dark' selectors and css.